tc09-brcm-social/smCurl/examples/README.md

 	* realm that uses the auth scheme and protected by agent/agent group
 	* and policy that ties all users to allowgetpost rule of the realm.
 	* The names of these objects are in the changable env.shlib file.
+* forceoidc -- an example script that uses SiteMinder as an OIDC Provider
+	* to single sign-on to SalesForce
+* ldapud -- contains a set facilities to simplify the management interface of
+	* your LDAP user directory.
+	* It also checks the availability of ldapsearch command
+	* and attempt to use yum install to install the openldap-clients.
+* ldapusermgmt -- utilizes ldapud in an attempt to implement the
+	* user management facilities seen on the regular SiteMinder AdminUI.
 * redirectjsp -- sample script that create domain policies to protect
 	* the Authentication URL redirecjsp used with Federation use cases.
 	* It actually modify the env.shlib of the app1 examples and